scikit-build/scikit-build-core/docs/getting_started.md

 ```console
 $ pipx run build
 ```
-[pipx](https://pypa.github.io/pipx/) allows you to install and Run Python Applications in Isolated Environments.
+[pipx](https://pypa.github.io/pipx/) allows you to install and run Python applications in isolated environments.

 Or installing it (in a virtualenv, ideally):